Two conversations about taking a day off from writing

 4. If you don’t have a deadline, focus on taking consistent action.

-Now, all this said, one of the interesting aspects of the Writer’s Circle is that it can help you stay motivated and taking action even when you don’t have a deadline.
-Writing projects are long-term commitments, and staying motivated with them can be tricky.
-But if you focus on taking small, consistent, daily action, as we recommend to our Writer’s Circle participants, you WILL eventually reach the end of your project.
+One of the interesting aspects of my Called to Write Community is that it can help you stay motivated and taking action even when you don’t have a deadline.
+Writing projects are long-term commitments, and staying motivated by them can be tricky.
+But if you focus on taking small, consistent, daily action, as we recommend to our members, you WILL eventually reach the end of your project.
 You actually DON’T HAVE TO HAVE a deadline to get yourself into action.

-Personally, I like to use all of the methods I’ve described here in combination.
+Personally, I like to use all the methods I’ve described here in combination.
 I set myself up for the regular daily action, combined with self-selected externally motivated deadlines and invented interim deadlines.
 The way I figure it is this: The more the better.
 I use every trick in the book to keep myself going.
 And it works.

 5. Reverse engineer your project and get super specific about the details.